 The Company is subject to examination by the U.S. Internal Revenue Service (IRS) and other taxing authorities in jurisdictions where the Company has significant business operations, such as Virginia.
-All tax years, including and subsequent to 2017, remain open to examination by the taxing authorities.
+All tax years ending prior to September 18, 2020, including and subsequent to 2018, remain open to examination by the taxing authorities.

-The Company is included with Group Inc. and subsidiaries in the consolidated corporate federal as well as consolidated or combined state and local tax returns from September 18, 2020.
-GS Group participates in the IRS' Compliance Assurance Process program, which allows GS Group to work with the IRS to identify and resolve potential U.S. Federal tax issues before the filing of tax returns.
-GS Group's U.S. consolidated corporate federal and all state and local consolidated and combined returns for 2020 and 2021 will be open to post-filing examination by the taxing authorities.
+GS Group has been accepted into the Compliance Assurance Process program by the IRS for each of the tax years from 2013 through 2022.
+This program allows GS Group to work with the IRS to identify and resolve potential U.S. Federal tax issues before the filing of tax returns.
+GS Group's 2019 and 2020 tax years remain subject to post-filing review.

+GS Group's state and local consolidated and combined returns for 2015, and all subsequent years, remain open to examination by the taxing authorities.